Summerflowerling/Travel_App/README.md

 # udacity_travel-app

 This is a udacity project.
-Three apis are required: Geonames, weatherbit and pixabay.
+Three APIs are required: Geonames, weatherbit and pixabay.
 Enter the city you want to search and the travel date, this app would return your travel duaration and give you the next 7 days's local weather forecast.

 /_How to run _/